DeityVengy/Star_Wars_Genesis_V3_for_Starfield_1.12.32/README.md

 This is a guide on installing the Star Wars Genesis modlist that turns Starfield into Star Wars, as seen on YouTube and featured on IGN.<br />

+## **ATTENTION**<br />
+Star Wars Genesis V4 is releasing on or before July 9 and will be automated through Wabbajack.
+It's up to you if you want to follow through with this lengthy install process knowing this information.

 ## **Overview:**<br />
 - Complete Sound and Music Overhaul<br />